redhairedcelt/knot-another-pipeline/README.md

 - **`sql/gold/create_uid_hourly_h3.sql`** distills billions of unique geospatial points into averaged hourly geospatial per ship.
 It cleans up the messy NOAA timestamps with a tiered `TRY_CAST`/ISO normaliser and writes the summary bucketed by hashed `mmsi` while partitioning by `dt/hour`.
 To make comparison of trajectories easier, the pipeline calls an H3 Lambda UDF on the averaged latitude/longitude for every vessel-hour—so downstream joins snap to hexagons instead of compute intensive distance calculations.

 - **`sql/gold/create_pairs_daily.sql`** builds on that curated dataset to surface daily co-movement pairs.
 It joins the hourly table to itself on matching `dt`, `hour`, and `h3_index`, enforcing `a.mmsi < b.mmsi` to prevent symmetric duplicates while still letting the planner prune partitions.
-The script then projects hyper-local overlap metrics (`hT` for hours together and `gT` for geohashes together) plus two Jaccard similarity scores for temporal and spatial agreement, finally averaging them into a Geo-Temporal Jaccard (`gtj`) score.
+The script projects hyper-local overlap metrics (`hT` for hours together and `gT` for geohashes together) plus two overlap coefficients for temporal and spatial agreement, finally averaging them into a Geo-Temporal Overlap (`gto`) score.

 - The design contract for the hourly H3 mart lives in `docs/data_contracts.md` (`gold/uid_hourly_h3`) and now includes a companion pairs table fed from the hourly output.